jakowenko/double-take/README.md

 - [Frigate](https://github.com/blakeblackshear/frigate) v0.8.0-0.9.0

 ## Getting started
-Double-Take utilizes MQTT and Frigate to get the images into it's ecosystem.
-Therefore Frigate and MQTT are required components.
+For the "full experiance" Double-Take utilizes MQTT and Frigate to get the images into it's ecosystem.
+You can also upload images manually via the UI and fetch them via a URL.

 Double-Take does not include the "Integrations" below, it requires you to first setup then up and get them running.

 The following is required to get Double-Take to work:
-- Working Frigate setup and working connection to the MQTT broker
+- MQTT Broker
-- A detector installed and working (such as Deepstack)
+- One or more detector(s) installed, configured and working
+- Frigate (optional)

 To get Double-Take up and running you do not need to setup any Double-Take configuration file prior to starting the docker container, you can do all configuration via en UI after the initial startup.